Kellojo/ETG-Reinforcements-Script/README.md

 nul =
 ["marker1",								//put in a marker name that should be near the spawning zone of the vehicles - does not have to be on/over land
-"marker2",								//put in a marker name that should be near the drop zone west,									//select what side the dropped units will be from - can be west or east, independent is not implemented yet as the dont have a parachuter unit or whatever its called ;D
-10,									//select how many parachuters you want to have "B_APC_Wheeled_01_cannon_F",						//select what vehicle you want to drop can be a any vehicle or any ammobox 100,									//put in a number in which the drop happens around the drop off point - it just adds some randomness to it ;) "B_Heli_Transport_03_F",						//select the vehicle transporting the units/cargo "SmokeShell",								//select what smokeshell or chemlight should be attached to the cargo "empty"]								//put in "empty" if you want the cargo vehicle to be empty/without a crew - if you want an ammobox put in empty...
+"marker2",								//put in a marker name that should be near the drop zone west,									//select what side the dropped units will be from - can be west or east, independent is not implemented yet 10,									//select how many parachuters you want to have "B_APC_Wheeled_01_cannon_F",						//select what vehicle you want to drop can be a any vehicle or any ammobox 100,									//put in a radius in which the drop happens around the drop off point - just adds some randomness to it "B_Heli_Transport_03_F",						//select the vehicle transporting the units/cargo "SmokeShell",								//select what smokeshell or chemlight should be attached to the cargo "empty"]								//put in "empty" if you want the cargo vehicle to be empty/without a crew - if you want an ammobox put in empty...